 - i.
 Annex A: IMSMA Survey/Hazardous Area Reports are to be submitted when organisations identify hazardous areas not previously shown on the IMSMA database.
 It is important to record new Hazardous Areas as soon as possible to allow any reallocation of priorities and subsequent clearance to take place.
 Organisations are to submit a written report using this form to the UNMAS South Sudan/NMAA within 72 hrs of identifying the area.
 A verbal report by radio or telephone should be made to the UNMAS South Sudan/NMAA within 24 hrs of identifying the area. - ii.
-EORE Activity Report: EORE Organizations shall submit daily EORE activity reports using UNMAS reporting formats (survey123) reporting tool/app on daily basis. - iii.
 Annex C: IMSMA Accident Report, IMSMA Casualty Report and Victim report are to be submitted in the event when an accident or incident occurs.
 They should ensure that the name of casualty, date of incident and exact location are provided.
-EO incident/accident report and victim report should be submitted within the four days from the time when accident occurs.
+EO incident/accident report and victim report should be submitted within the four days from the time when accident occurs. - iii.
 Annex D: EORE Monitoring and QA form to be used for monitoring and quality assurance of activities of EORE teams by UNMAS South Sudan/NMAA EORE staff and/or QA officers.
 Also, this form to be used for internal QA of EORE activities.